Joost Zwagerman: Work

 As a writer Zwagerman was connected to two universities; in 1998 Rijksuniversiteit Groningen and 2003 Universiteit Leiden.
 He also lectured at the Radboud Universiteit Nijmegen during the Frans Kellendonk Lecture in 2006.

 In January 2008, Zwagerman was awarded the Gouden Ganzenveer, for his extraordinary contribution to the Dutch written culture.

 Until his divorce, Joost Zwagerman lived with his wife and three children in Amsterdam.
 In December 2012 he settled in Haarlem.

 Death

-On 8 September 2015, de Volkskrant confirmed that Zwagerman had committed suicide.
+On 8 September 2015, de Volkskrant confirmed that Zwagerman had died by suicide.
 He was found dead at his home in Haarlem.